nilenso/jugaad/README.md

 ### Setting up GitHub Actions for Signed Builds (One-time)
 1. Run `./setup-signing.sh` to generate signing keys and get GitHub secrets
 2. Add the 4 secrets to your GitHub repo: Settings → Secrets and variables → Actions
-3. Push your code - GitHub Actions will automatically build signed APKs
+3. Push your code - GitHub Actions will automatically build signed APKs and create public releases